Magyartanulas/magyartanulas.github.io/definite_indefinite.md

 * You *brought something*
 * He *read something*

-In [Section 2](https://magyartanulas.github.io/Section2/), we only covered intransitive verbs, these tend to be ones that show states of being, or relations to nouns.
+[Previously,](https://magyartanulas.github.io/phrases_verb-intro/) we only covered intransitive verbs, these tend to be ones that show states of being, or relations to nouns.

 * örül - He/she/it is happy
 * ül - He/she/it sits